charlescflok/charlescflok.github.io/_pages/aboutme.md

 Anyway, these are just some of my current thoughts about linguistics.
 Since I'm only a student now (haven't even started my Masters study), my view may (or mostly certainly will) change.
 I'm more than happy to have discussions, so if you feel like what I just wrote are totally wrong/ missing some important points that I haven't considered/ you agree with me completely or partially, feel free to send me an email!

-Outside of linguistics, I'm a turtle lover, a bookworm, a table tennis player.
+Outside of linguistics, I'm a turtle lover, a bookworm, a table tennis leisure player, a moviegoer, and a food lover.
+I have two turtles.
+You can check out their photo here.
+I think I'm confident enough to say that I read a lot and have a wide range of reading interests: literary fictions aka ones that are considered serious (and boring), pop lit, Japanese light novels, basically novels in both English or Chinese, non-fictions about history, science, fine arts, philosophy, biographies, and even some ancient Chinese texts/classics.
+Some of my favourite books are Surely You're Joking, Mr. Feynman!, Immortality,